ORNL/AdditiveFOAM/reference/case-files.md

 # Case Files and Materials

-This section describes the files needed to construct an AdditiveFOAM case: initial fields, bundled and user-defined materials, temperature-dependent phase properties, the tabulated temperature–solid-fraction relation, scan-path input, and the OpenFOAM dictionaries that control the mesh and solution.
-AdditiveFOAM currently provides ready-to-use configurations for IN625, SS316L, and AlSi10Mg under `$ADDITIVEFOAM_ETC/materials`.
+An AdditiveFOAM case contains initial fields, material properties, a temperature–solid-fraction relation, scan paths, and OpenFOAM mesh and solver dictionaries.
+Material configurations for IN625, SS316L, and AlSi10Mg are installed under `$ADDITIVEFOAM_ETC/materials`.

 ## Case structure